Dr. Tara Narula

 Chief Medical Correspondent, ABC News

-Dr. Tara Narula is a board-certified cardiologist at Lenox Hill Hospital in Manhattan, an associate professor of Cardiovascular Medicine at the Zucker School of Medicine, Hofstra/Northwell, the associate director of the Women’s Heart Program at Lenox Hill Hospital, and director of Communications for the Katz Institute of Women’s Health.
-She is also a nationally recognized medical journalist.
+Dr. Tara Narula is a board-certified cardiologist at Lenox Hill Hospital in Manhattan, a professor of cardiology at the Zucker School of Medicine, Hofstra/Northwell, the associate director of the Women’s Heart Program at Lenox Hill Hospital, and director of communications for the Katz Institute of Women’s Health.
+She is also a nationally recognized medical journalist and New York Times bestselling author.
 She is the current chief medical correspondent for ABC News reporting on health and wellness news across ABC News programs and platforms, including “Good Morning America,” “World News Tonight with David Muir,” “GMA3,” ABC News’ 24/7 streaming channel ABC News Live, ABC Audio and ABC Owned Television Stations across the country.

 She joined Lenox Hill Heart & Vascular Institute of New York in 2010 and provides outpatient consultative care.
-After graduating from Stanford University with degrees in economics and biology, she was founder and CEO of her own small business, Sun Juice Inc. Subsequently she obtained her medical degree at USC Keck School of Medicine where she graduated with Alpha Omega Alpha Society Honors.
+After graduating from Stanford University with degrees in economics and biology, she was founder and CEO of her own small business, Sun Juice Inc. Subsequently, she earned her medical degree at USC Keck School of Medicine, where she graduated with Alpha Omega Alpha society honors.

-She is a recipient of a 2022 Emmy® Award for Outstanding Live News Program (“CBS Mornings”), the 2019 WomenHeart Nanette Wenger Award for Media, and the Super Doctors Award for NYC 2014-2025.
+She is a recipient of a 2022 Emmy® Award for Outstanding Live News Program (“CBS Mornings”), the 2019 WomenHeart Nanette Wenger Award for Media and the Super Doctors Award for NYC 2014-2026.
+She is also the 2026 recipient of the American Heart Association Voice of the Mission Award.

 Her interests include women’s health, prevention, mental health and resilience.
-Her upcoming book, “The Healing Power of Resilience,” is scheduled to be published by Simon & Schuster in January 2026.
+Her New York Times bestselling book, “The Healing Power of Resilience,” offers a science-based approach to living well that bridges the gap between physical and mental health, showing how resilience is key to both.